Eduard-L/react-image-searcher/README.md

 ## Future functionality
 * User will able to make authentication and authorization
 * Users who will log in , will able to save images/delete them.
-* Users will able to download the images.

 _________________________

 ### You can try it [here](https://eduard-l.github.io/react-image-searcher/#/) ![icons8-hand-left-48](https://user-images.githubusercontent.com/87845853/167284178-979ae564-ac3a-40d1-aa22-3325d254bd41.png)